sa0mad/masermon/README.md

 `udev` contains an udev device mapping example as used for a setup, to illustrate how USB devices can get static names for easing scripting.

+`systemd` contains a few systemd service examples as used for a setup, to illustrate how to autostart the logging upon boot/reboot but while waiting for influxdb to be up.
+Having done the `udev` mappings, this can then have the static configuration.